 Communication and Interaction Speech, Language and Communication.
 Autistic Spectrum Disorders.
-Drama / Role play Peer interaction Outdoor learning activities / areas to support environmental learning Role play Puppets Full inclusion in all school assessment and tasks Clear verbal instructions / explanations which can be simplified along with visual or concrete support Visual timetables Small group phonics Circle of friends A range of technology to support learning 1:1 speech therapy Social, Emotional and Mental Health All pupils can confidently grow in a safe, caring, supportive and purposeful environment that enables the development of relationships based on mutual respect and understanding.
+Drama / Role play Peer interaction Outdoor learning activities / areas to support environmental learning Role play Puppets Full inclusion in all school assessment and tasks Clear verbal instructions / explanations which can be simplified along with visual or concrete support Visual timetables Small group RWI phonics Circle of friends A range of technology to support learning 1:1 speech therapy Support from Language Lead Social, Emotional and Mental Health All pupils can confidently grow in a safe, caring, supportive and purposeful environment that enables the development of relationships based on mutual respect and understanding.
 As according to our school values.
 Small group activities to address needs Opportunities for children to talk about any fears, confusion and worries.
-Opportunities for children to meet adults they can trust and to participate in activities where they can meet other children Continuity of care and minimal disruption of routines during a crisis e.g breakfast club Nurture Group Reflection or 'Thinking Time' Play therapy Circle of Friends Talk time Feelings management Empathy Behaviour logs Self Esteem Anxiety or trauma management ELSA Referral to CAMHS (Child and Adolescent Mental Health Services) Support from Rushcliffe Primary Behaviour Partnership Completion of an Early Help Assessment Form (EHAF) Application for an Educational Health Care Plan (EHCP) 1:1 support Full inclusion in all school assessment and tasks SENCo assessments and monitoring to ensure appropriate intervention and access to learning
+Opportunities for children to meet adults they can trust and to participate in activities where they can meet other children Continuity of care and minimal disruption of routines during a crisis e.g breakfast club JIGSAW PSHE scheme of work used throughout school Nurture Group Reflection or 'Thinking Time' Play therapy Circle of Friends Talk time Feelings management Empathy Behaviour logs Self Esteem Anxiety or trauma management ELSA Referral to CAMHS (Child and Adolescent Mental Health Services) Support from Rushcliffe Primary Behaviour Partnership Completion of an Early Help Assessment Form (EHAF) Application for an Educational Health Care Plan (EHCP) 1:1 support Full inclusion in all school assessment and tasks SENCo assessments and monitoring to ensure appropriate intervention and access to learning